Polynomial degeneration and the Poisson geometry of truncated polynomials: Review of hypersurface algebroids

 Now given a smooth manifold $M$ containing $W$ as a closed hypersurface, let $\nu_{W} = TM|_{W}/TW$ be the normal bundle, and define

 to be the space of orbits with the quotient topology.
 We call this space the \emph{$G_{k}$-character variety of $(W,M)$}.

 \begin{theorem}\cite[Corollary 8.42]{foliationpaper} Let $M$ be a manifold and let $W \subset M$ be a closed hypersurface.
-There is a homeomorphism between the space of isotopy classes of hypersurface algebroids of order $(k+1)$ for $(W,M)$ and the $G_{k}$-character variety $M_{k}(M, W)$.
-Under this correspondence, Scott's $b^{k+1}$-algebroids correspond to the trivial representation. \end{theorem} \begin{remark} In Theorem \ref{RHthm}, the isotopies are required to restrict to the identity on $W$. \end{remark} \begin{remark} The projection $G_{k} \to \mathbb{R}^* \cong \mathbb{R} \times \mathbb{Z}/2 \to \mathbb{R}$ induces a homomorphism
+There is a homeomorphism between the space of isotopy classes\footnote{The isotopies are required to restrict to the identity on $W$.} of hypersurface algebroids of order $(k+1)$ for $(W,M)$ and the $G_{k}$-character variety $M_{k}(M, W)$.
+Under this correspondence, Scott's $b^{k+1}$-algebroids correspond to the trivial representation. \end{theorem}

-The latter space classifies flat connections on $\nu_{W}$.
-This reflects the fact, apparent in Corollary \ref{MCequation}, that an HS algebroid of order greater than $1$ induces a flat connection on the normal bundle to $W$.
-It is sometimes convenient to fix this data.
-Given $a \in H^{1}(W, \mathbb{R})$, we define $M_{k}(M, W, a)$ to be the preimage of $a$ under the above map. \end{remark}